 You can also consider using chicken wire cages.
 However, make sure to keep enough space for your maples to grow so that you don’t have to change them now and then.

-3. Planting Plants at The Outer Part of the Garden That Deer Dislike
+Plant Trees or Plants on The Outer Part of the Garden That Deer Dislike

 You may plant things that deer don’t like to eat on the outer side of your garden.
 This method will reduce the chances of the deer entering inside.